Medical Laboratory Sciences–BS

 Opportunities for Pre-Professional Experience

-Qualified seniors may apply to the BS/MA in Medical Laboratory Sciences with Specialization in Biotechnology.The accelerated BS/MA is a collaboration between MLS and the Department of Biological Sciences.
-An intensive techniques workshop (BIOL 41000 ) is taken prior to graduation and upon successful completion, students may continue with professional internship and the MA program, allowing MLS graduates to complete the degree at an accelerated pace.
+Qualified seniors may apply to the BS/MA collaboration Medical Laboratory Sciences with Specialization in Biotechnology - Accelerated BS/MA between MLS and the department of Biological Sciences.
+An intensive techniques workshop (BIOL 41000) is taken prior to graduation and upon successful completion, students may continue with professional internship and the MA program, allowing MLS graduates to complete the degree at an accelerated pace.

 MLS majors meet each semester with a faculty adviser to review progress and plan the next semester’s program.
 The adviser helps students pace their studies appropriately.
-Counseling for graduate school, employment and reference support is ongoing for our alumni.
-A strong professional network exists among MLS alumni.
+Counseling for graduate school, employment and reference support is ongoing for our alumni, and a strong professional network exists among MLS alumni.

 The requirements for consideration for admission to Medical Laboratory Sciences - BS programs are as follows:

-Completion of 60 credits before enrolling in MLS, including: 1 year general chemistry with lab (CHEM 10200 (STEM) , CHEM 10400 (STEM) , CHEM 10600 (STEM) , or equiv) 1 year general biology with lab (BIOL 10000 (STEM) , BIOL 10200 (STEM) , or equiv) and overall GPA of at least 2.5.
-Students can enter the Medical Laboratory Sciences major in fall and spring semesters.
+Completion of 60 credits before enrolling in MLS, including: 1 year general chemistry with lab (CHEM 10200 , CHEM 10400 , CHEM 10600 , or equiv) 1 year general biology with lab (BIOL 10000 , BIOL 10200 , or equiv) and overall GPA of at least 2.5.
+Students enter the Medical Laboratory Sciences Program in fall and spring semesters.
 Advisers welcome e-mail inquiries anytime.
 To apply both current Hunter College students and transfer students must complete a Transfer Application with the CUNY University Application Processing Center.
 Visit http://www.hunter.cuny.edu/prospectivestudents/ug_students/transfer.shtml and select On-Line Application from the choices.
 Be sure to select “Medical Laboratory Sciences” at Hunter College as the choice of curriculum.
 Use CUNY curriculum code 0344 when applying.
 Admissions take place on a rolling basis so students should apply as early as possible.
 Admission deadlines for fall and spring semesters are February 1 and September 15, respectively.
-Students are encouraged to complete most of their Hunter Core Requirement (HCR) Appendix I: Hunter Core Requirement which includes the CUNY Common Core, the Hunter Focus on foreign language and the concurrent Rrequirements before entering the program, but liberal arts classes can be interspersed with major courses.
+Students are encouraged to complete most of their General Education Requirement (GER) before entering the program, but liberal arts classes can be interspersed with major courses.

 Meeting the minimum requirements does not guarantee acceptance into the program, which is based, by necessity, on the limitations of space and resources.
-The Hunter College Department of Medical Lab Sciences is dedicated to equal opportunity for all applicants who meet admission requirements.
+The Hunter College Medical Lab Sciences Program is dedicated to equal opportunity for all applicants who meet admission requirements.

-Scholastic Requirements Student grades are reviewed each semester to determine eligibility for remaining in the program.
-Each student must maintain an overall GPA of 2.0 for each semester and a grade of C or better in each major course.
-Major courses must be taken for letter grades except, at the discretion of the chair, for clinic, field or independent study.
-Departmental permission is required in order to register for courses.
-Faculty advisers authorize course permissions during the pre-registration and registration periods.
+Scholastic Requirements Student grades are reviewed each semester to determine eligibility for remaining in programs of the School of Health Sciences.
+Each student must maintain an overall GPA of 2.5 for each semester and a grade of C or better in each major course.
+Major courses must be taken for letter grades except, at the discretion of the program director, for clinic, field or independent study.
+Program permission is required in order to register for most courses offered at the School of Health Sciences.
+Permit forms are authorized by program advisers during the pre-registration and registration periods.